fastify/fastify-websocket/README.md

 It is important that websocket route handlers attach event handlers synchronously during handler execution to avoid accidentally dropping messages.
 If you want to do any async work in your websocket handler, say to authenticate a user or load data from a datastore, ensure you attach any `on('message')` handlers *before* you trigger this async work.
 Otherwise, messages might arrive whilst this async work is underway, and if there is no handler listening for this data it will be silently dropped.

 Here is an example of how to attach message handlers synchronously while still accessing asynchronous resources.
-We store a promise for the async thing in a local variable, attach the message handler synchronously, and then make the message handler itself asynchronous to grab the async data and do some processing.
+We store a promise for the async thing in a local variable, attach the message handler synchronously, and then make the message handler itself asynchronous to grab the async data and do some processing:

 ```javascript
 fastify.get('/*', { websocket: true }, (connection, request) => {